eryxcoop/appyx-comm/docs/lib.md

 ``RemoteRequester`` is class that represents a requester.
 It is used to make requests to the api.
 You can create your own requester by extending this class.
+In case of an error connecting with the sever, an ``ConnectivityErrorResponse`` is returned.

 ```js
 const authorizationManager = new AppAuthorizationManager(this);